davidguo123456/vae-transformermdn-music-generation/README.md

 Download the MusicVAE checkpoint 'cat-mel_2bar_big' [here](https://storage.googleapis.com/magentadata/models/music_vae/checkpoints/cat-mel_2bar_big.tar).

 In 'data_processing.ipynb' follow all steps sequentially for both datasets (thus denoted as 'lmd_wan' and 'classical_midi_split'), replacing all file paths as needed.
-Note that it is not recommended to process or train on the full Lahk MIDI dataset as it is very large and will multiple days on lower end systems.
+Note that it is not recommended to process or train on the full Lahk MIDI dataset as it is very large and will take multiple days on lower end systems.

 ## Training